 The application of information technology and information systems s changing not only the way organizations do business but also organizational structures.
-Competition and cooperation in our global, networked and dynamic environment has created a need for people who can work together in teams and apply information technology and information systems to meet organizations' information requirements.
+Competition and cooperation in our global, networked and dynamic environment have created a need for people who can work together in teams and apply information technology and information systems to meet organizations' information requirements.

 This program serves managers who want to know how to apply information technology and information systems to solve important problems in organizations.
 It also serves system analysts and designers with computer science backgrounds who need to understand the broader role of information systems in organizations.
 The program prepares students to integrate information systems and business processes as project managers and ultimately as CIO.

-The School of Business and Economics is committed to providing and applied, experiential and collaborative learning environment in which business and Christian faith, ethics and character are integrated.
+The School of Business and Economics is committed to providing an applied, experiential and collaborative learning environment in which business and Christian faith, ethics and character are integrated.
 Graduates will have competence in the core business and technology disciplines and the ability to apply this knowledge to business problems with sensitivity to the business environment.

-- Provide values-based leadership in the planning, development and management of information systems.
+- Provide values-based leadership in the planning, development, and management of information systems.

 - Effectively integrate information systems with business strategies, processes and decision making.

 - Evaluate the effects of information systems on organizations and personnel, and assist in managing the resultant transitions.